vladfedoriuk/fais-internship/README.md

 The repository for the parameters parsing/extracting scripts and webgui.
 ## Scripts

+*Note that the scripts are no longer supported.
+Use web gui instead.*

 - *parser.py* is meant to parse and convert a configuration file into the database tables records
 - *extractor.py* is meant to extract the configurations into a single text file